jooola/zabbix-matrix-webhook/README.md

 Finally, **do not log out** (logging out invalidate the access token), instead, just close the **private/incognito** window.

-### Setup a Matrix room
+### Set up a Matrix room

-Invite the bot in the room you want the alerts to be send.
+Invite the bot in the room you want the alerts to be sent.

 In the room settings page, open the `Advanced` tab and retrieve the `Internal room ID`: